agusalex/ghostfolio-sync/README.md

 # Ghostfolio-Sync

-Sync your Ghostfolio with IBKR ( more to come? )
+Sync your (Ghostfolio)[https://ghostfol.io/en/home/overview] with IBKR ( more to come? )

+## Kudos

+This is based on [agusalex/ghostfolio-sync](https://github.com/agusalex/ghostfolio-sync) which is a great work.
+This fork is more for personal developement, as it runs primarly against a self-hosted instance.

 ## Setup